-The EU General Data Protection Regulation (“GDPR”) is a data privacy regulation passed by the European Union Parliament that will have the force of law on May 25, 2018.
-The GDPR replaces the EU Data Protection Directive (Directive 95/46/EC) that was previously in effect.
-The GDPR gives EU citizens certain privacy rights over their personal data, including security, confidentiality, the right to consent to data collection, the right to erasure of data, the right to notice of data usage and many others.
+The EU General Data Protection Regulation (“GDPR”) is a data privacy regulation passed by the European Union Parliament that gained the force of law on May 25, 2018.
+GDPR replaced the EU Data Protection Directive (Directive 95/46/EC) previously in effect.
+GDPR deals with the protection of personal data in the EU, including security, confidentiality, the right to consent to data collection, the right to erasure of data, the right to notice of data usage, and many others.

-The GDPR imposes obligations on organizations that are located in the EU or that control (a “data controller”) or process (a “data processor”) the personal data of EU citizens, including the way they access, acquire, share, and store personal data and how they provide individuals with access to their own personal data.
+GDPR imposes obligations on organizations that are located in the EU or that control (a “data controller”) or process (a “data processor”) the personal data of individuals located in the EU, including the way they access, acquire, share, and store personal data and how they provide individuals with access to their own personal data.